-The burden shall be on the Athlete or other Person to establish that any association with an Athlete Support Person described in Rule 2.10.1.1 or Rule 2.10.1.2 is not in a professional or sport-related capacity and/or that such association could not have been reasonably avoided.
+The burden shall be on the Athlete or other Person to establish that any association with an Athlete Support Person described in Rule 2.10.1.1 or Rule

-8[Comment to Rule 2.6.2: Acceptable justification may include, for example, (a) an Athlete or a team doctor carrying Prohibited Substances or Prohibited Methods for dealing with acute and emergency situations (e.g., an epinephrine auto-injector), or (b) an Athlete Possessing a Prohibited Substance or Prohibited Method for therapeutic reasons shortly prior to applying for and receiving a determination on a TUE.]

-9[Comment to Rule 2.9: Complicity or Attempted Complicity may include either physical or psychological assistance.]
+&lt;sup>8[Comment to Rule 2.6.2: Acceptable justification may include, for example, (a) an Athlete or a team doctor carrying Prohibited Substances or Prohibited Methods for dealing with acute and emergency situations (e.g., an epinephrine auto-injector), or (b) an Athlete Possessing a Prohibited Substance or Prohibited Method for therapeutic reasons shortly prior to applying for and receiving a determination on a TUE.]
+[Comment to Rule 2.9: Complicity or Attempted Complicity may include either physical or psychological assistance.]